 Sure, hot tubs were cool in the 90’s teen movies of your youth, but the times are changing.
-Natural hot springs are the new trend, and we wanna help you get the insider info on where to try them out in Oregon.
+Natural hot springs are the new trend, and we want to help you get the inside info on where to try them out in Oregon.
 Be forewarned: a lot of Oregon’s hot springs come with a “clothing optional” rule (i.e. are not family-friendly), and we’d always recommend bringing a friend when exploring the springs, as some are pretty remote and without cell service.
 Back to it, whether you’re hoping to absorb the natural powers touted by some hot spring enthusiasts or just looking to go for a dip, here are some of the best places in Oregon to get your hot spring fix.

 Crystal Crane Hot Springs

 The springs at Crystal Crane offer public and private soaking options and are well developed and maintained.
 A large communal pool is accessible for a $3.50 day fee, and the private bathing rooms are offered at a $7.50 day use fee.
 For the full experience, grab some friends and stay in the on-site teepee.
 Crystal Crane is one of the more family-friendly options among Oregon’s hot springs, and the main pool is large enough that it usually isn’t too crowded.

 Located in the Willamette National Forest, Cougar/Terwilliger Hot Springs are tucked among old growth trees and overlooks Rider Creek waterfall.
 A $6 day use fee with get you access to the five soaking pools that are located about a 1/4 mile from the parking area.
 Just note that the pools are closed on Thursday mornings for cleanings, and nudity is a popular choice at this particular location.